FactBaseIO/factbase-data-open/countries/iso-3166-1/currently-assigned/README.md

-A **comprehensive**, **authoritative**, and **frequently updated** dataset of ISO 3166-1 country codes provided by [FactBase.io](https://factbase.io).
-This open-source dataset ensures you have access to the most current country codes and related information for your applications.

 🔒 **Guaranteed Consistency:** Data structure, naming conventions, and GitHub file paths remain **forever unchanged**, ensuring seamless integration into your projects and eliminating concerns about breaking changes in your workflows.

 🗓️ **Guaranteed Regular Updates:** Updated **every 14 days** to keep you current with the latest country codes, or **[daily with a Premium License](https://factbase.io/premium)** for even greater precision and reliability.